lsst-dm/ap_verify_dataset_template/doc/ap_verify_dataset_template/index.rst

 This package provides an example for how a dataset package can be put together.
 It is not guaranteed to be ingestible using ``ap_verify``, nor are the individual files guaranteed to be usable with each other.
-The package provides some instructions on how to create a new dataset; more information can be found in :ref:`ap-verify-datasets-creation`.
+The package provides some instructions on how to create a new dataset; more information can be found in :doc:`/modules/lsst.ap.verify/datasets-creation`.

 .. _ap_verify_dataset_template-contents: